javaee/jms-spec/pages/JMSListener2.md

 This page contains version 2 of proposals to simplify the configuration of JMS MDBs in JMS 2.1 and Java EE 8.

 Comments are invited, especially to the various issues mentioned.
-See [How to get involved in JMS 2.1](/jms-spec/pages/JMS21#how-to-get-involved-in-jms-21).

 See the [summary of changes](#changes-from-version-1) compared to [Version 1 of these proposals](/jms-spec/pages/JMSListener).